MS in Mathematics with Concentration in Applications

 Specifications of the Degree.

-This program is designed to provide doctoral students in Science and Engineering an opportunity to obtain a Mathematics master degree directly related to their specialty.
+This MS program is designed to provide doctoral students in Science and Engineering an opportunity to obtain a Mathematics master degree directly related to their specialty.
+It requires writing and defending an MS thesis.

 The curriculum is flexible.
 It should be determined in consultation with an advisor, subject to the following credit requirements: